 We have a camp on Kapikotongwa Lake, which most people call Kap Lake for short.
 The camp is a short 30-minute flight from Nakina Airport.

 This is one of the hottest Walleye lakes in Ontario.
-From the cabins you have many miles to fish.
-The lake is connected to Tennant Lake and Melchett Lake, which gives ou three top lakes to fish.
-All this water with its diverse structure and many weedy bays produce incredible numbers as well as big trophies.
+From the cabins, you have many miles to fish.
+The lake is connected to Tennant Lake and Melchett Lake, which gives out three top lakes to fish.
+All this water with its diverse structure and many weedy bays produces incredible numbers as well as big trophies.

 - Max Depth: 45 feet

 - Shoreline: 12 miles (not counting other lakes)

 - Fish Species: Walleye, Northern Pike, Perch & Whitefish

 - Best Known For: High numbers of Walleyes & Big Northern Pike

 This fly-in lodge is a great option if you are looking for nonstop Walleye action.
 There are points and narrows on this lake where it's one Walleye after another all day.
 50 to 60 Walleyes per day is a normal relaxing day of fishing.
 Guys who work hard can easily reach the 100 Walleyes per day mark.
 Like all fish, there are some days where the fish will not bite no matter how many fish are under the boat.
 But the possibility does exist even in the Walleye stuffed lakes of Nakina.
 The great thing about these lakes is the unusual number of Walleye in the 5 and 6-pound range.
 On occasion, Walleyes over 10 pounds get caught.
 The Walleye fishing in Kap Lake is non-stop enjoyment.